ansible-middleware/ansible-middleware-workshop/instructions/7-deploying-jbcs.md

                 proxies:
                   - proxy1
 ```

+This configuration will instruct mod_cluster to use the proxy1 rule that we configured in the previous step.

 The last step is to configure the rules file location for modcluster, we do this by adding the following to the "fine tuning configuration" task under the jcliff section at the same level as the wfly_home variable: